BBC filmmaker Jay Merriman-Mukoro feared dead in Barbados

 "He's very humble, very gentle, very honourable, hard-working.
 He's the life and soul of the party.

-"We as a family will have to try to make sense of what has happened and the enormity of what is before us."'Popular and respected'
+"We as a family will have to try to make sense of what has happened and the enormity of what is before us."

 Mr Merriman-Mukoro worked as assistant producer on a string of landmark documentary series, including the BBC's Bafta-winning History of Modern Britain with presenter Andrew Marr.